TRT Global - US, EU to impose further sanctions on Iran

 US, EU to impose further sanctions on Iran

 Despite the Iranian strike on Israel being a retaliatory one, the narrative in the United States is simply that it will do anything to help Israel defend itself.
-To this end, US Treasury Secretary Janet Yellen confirmed that more sanctions will be put in place to stop Iran from posing a threat and further destabilizing the region.
+To this end, US Treasury Secretary Janet Yellen confirmed that more sanctions will be put in place to stop Iran from posing a threat and further destabilising the region.
 Now the Iranian economy is under threat of becoming more isolated than ever.
+Obaida Hitto has more.

 US, EU to impose further sanctions on Iran / Others